Reloaded-Project/Reloaded-III/docs/Server/Workflows/Implementation/Scripting.md

     Use this for advanced functionality such as ***extracting archived game files*** that may require external CLI tools.

+    Set a [dependency][packages-deps] on the [package][packages] that contains the binary that needs to be ran.

 !!! tip "Combine `system::command` with `workflow::path` to run native binaries within the workflow."

-    Do not use this to run generic modding tools, for these please create [`Tool` Packages with Tasks][packages].
+    Only use this to run binaries specifically created for the workflow.

 ## Example Rhai Script